 KitchenAid Pro Line Cordless Hand Blender, $329.95 from Sur La Table

 Any hand blender works, but we really love a cord-free model.

 What to Do with Homemade Mayo

-Try out your homemade mayo (or aioli) in one of these recipes:
+Try out your homemade mayo (or aioli) in these recipes:

 This is a lot like elote (or Mexican street corn), but without the cotija cheese, and with mellow roasted garlic aioli in place of plain mayo.
 The mayo/aioli adds a nice tangy bite that plays well off the sweetness of the kernels, the smoky paprika, and the sharp piquancy of the lime juice.
 Get our Corn with Roasted Garlic Aioli, Lime, and Paprika recipe.